in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

   - title: Programming Language
     description: A programming language is a type of written language that tells computers what to do.
   - title: What is Java?
-    description: Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+    description: Java is a high-level, class-based, object-oriented programming language.
   - title: JShell
-    description: The Java Shell tool (JShell) is an interactive Read-Evaluate-Print Loop (REPL) tool for learning the Java programming language and prototyping Java code.
+    description: The Java Shell tool (JShell) is an interactive Read-Evaluate-Print Loop (REPL) tool.
   - title: Compiler
-    description: A compiler in Java converts the source code into a machine-code or bytecode code, and that is then executed.
-It is platform-independent.
+    description: Converts the source code into a machine-code or bytecode code, and that is then executed.
   - title: System & out
     description: System is a final class defined in the java. lang package.
 Out is an instance of PrintStream type, which is a public and static member field of the System class.
   - title: print() vs println()